FC Girondins de Bordeaux

 Football Club des Girondins de Bordeaux (/fr/), commonly referred to as Girondins de Bordeaux (Girondins de Bordèu) or simply Bordeaux, is a French football club based in the city of Bordeaux in Gironde, Nouvelle-Aquitaine.
-It competes in the Championnat National 2, the fourth tier of football in France, after an administrative double relegation in 2024.
+They compete in the Regional 1, the sixth tier of football in France, after an administrative double relegation in 2024 and 2026.

 Bordeaux was founded on 1 October 1881 as a multi-sports club and it is one of the most successful football clubs in France.
 The club has won six Division 1/Ligue 1 titles, the last in 2009.
-Bordeaux have also won four Coupe de France titles, three Coupe de la Ligue titles, and three Trophée des champions titles as well.
+Bordeaux have also won four Coupe de France titles, three Coupe de la Ligue titles, and three Trophée des champions titles.
 In international competitions Bordeaux has reached the UEFA Cup final in 1996 and the Latin Cup final in 1950.
-From a year to its inception, the club's stadium was the Stade Chaban-Delmas, from 2015, Bordeaux's home ground is the Matmut Atlantique.
+From the year of its inception to 2015 the club's stadium was the Stade Chaban-Delmas, after which Bordeaux's home ground was moved to the Stade Atlantique.